 Sometimes when going through a difficult or challenging time, it is helpful to talk one-on-one with a trained counselor.
 Our program will cover the cost for up to five sessions with a counselor who works with family caregivers.

 This free training is a five-week, 15-hour series on topics important to family caregiving: where to find help in the community, how to help the person in care without hurting yourself, behavior and medication management, legal considerations, emergency preparedness, and end-of-life planning.
-This training is offered a few times per year in partnership with No Worries In-Home Services.
-The focus is on care to adults and seniors.
+Our program will connect you with in person programs in the community.

 Powerful Tools for Caregivers Class